Property Management Administration

 - Track status of equipment, use, ownership and excess (disposal)

-- Track support Oracle and CRIS systems for depreciation and IDC for expense on equipment
+- Track support in Oracle and CRISP systems for depreciation and IDC (Indirect Costs) for expense on equipment

 - Track physical location of equipment